 Phones are useful because they are small and can fit in a pocket, most of the time.
 They can also do just about anything a personal computer can do, albeit slower and with less comfort for the user.
 Having a larger screen can help power users which do not want to carry a tablet alongside a phone.
 Getting rid of that inconvenience and putting two devices into one is a win-win situation.

 This doesn’t just benefit power users but also those who want to watch movies or any sort of media which would look better on a larger screen.
+Playing online games, streaming sports events or even just searching the net for new promo codes for betting is much more fun on a bigger screen.
 Having to charge one device instead of two, having less cables and still being able to use it as a regular phone and a tablet, is a great crossover, if not for the price.

 The Price – One of the Downsides of Folding Phones